 If there’s was anything good about Beatless it would be the soundtrack.

-The soundtrack was just a joy to listen as it perfectly captures the sci-fi setting well with it’s amazing use of dubstep and futuristic tracks that are played in this anime.
+The soundtrack was just a joy to listen as it perfectly captures the sci-fi setting well with it’s amazing use of dubstep and futuristic tracks that were played in this anime.

 Opening 1 Error by GARNiDELia is a great and catchy opening theme that fits well with the first half of the series.